VIAplanner/via-timetable/README.md

 # VIAplanner

-VIAplanner is a tool that was designed by students of University of Toronto to help back the community.
-We desire to enhance the experience of student's course selecting process.
+VIAplanner is a tool designed by students at the University of Toronto to help the community.
+We desire to enhance the course selection process.

 ## Introduction

 The fundamental problem we are trying to solve :
-1. The current process is to choose your courses and manually create a schedule without any conflicts that fit your preferences can take days to perfect.
+1. The current process is to choose your courses and manually create a schedule without any conflicts.
+This can take days to perfect.

-2. With the help of this tool, we are making this process much faster and easier than before.
+2. With the help of this tool, we are making this process faster and easier than before.

 3. Furthermore, this will improve UofT's reputation since this tool will modernize a crucial part of a student's life.